 Students seeking special distinction in Commercial Law will be assigned a case involving a commercial law dispute for their Practice Court 3 "Big Trial" (provided the student informs the PC Associate and gets capstone approval from the supervising commercial law faculty member by or before the fifth week of PC 1 and 2 during the preceding quarter).
 If more than one student in the PC class is completing a commercial law capstone, those students will be assigned the same Big Trial case to the extent is feasible.
 Each capstone student will then meet weekly throughout the PC 3 quarter with the supervising faculty member.
 The supervising faculty member will participate in developing both a theory of the case and the strategy necessary to implement that theory at trial, primarily by means of asking appropriate questions of the student(s).
 The student will meet with the expert to discuss drafts of pleadings, discovery documents, and any other materials prepared for use as part of the trial of the case.
-The student will also develop and draft an expert's report to be filed in connection with the case.

-9271 Commercial Lending to Business (2 gtr. hrs.)
+9271 Commercial Lending to Business (2 qtr. hrs.)